veronalabs/rabbit/readme.md

 Plugin header fields
 --------------------

 When creating a WordPress plugin, you are required to add [header fields](https://developer.wordpress.org/plugins/plugin-basics/header-requirements/) to your plugin's entry file.
-The Backyard framework requires 1 additional field: `Plugin Prefix`.
+The Rabbit framework requires 1 additional field: `Plugin Prefix`.

 The `Plugin Prefix` field is used by the framework to automatically [define constants](/docs/constants) about the plugin.